sreedevi-langoju/12weekawsworkshopchallenge/week10/Labs/Real-time data streaming with Amazon Kinesis Data streams and Amazon Kinesis Data FireHose.md

 Check Enable server-side encryption and use the default encryption key type, i.e Use AWS managed CMK.

 Click on Save changes button.

+You have used AWS KMS to encrypt your data.

+## Task 7: Creating a S3 Bucket

+In this task, we will create an S3 bucket where we will store the data from the firehose.

+Make sure you are in the US East (N. Virginia) us-east-1 Region.

+Navigate to S3 by clicking on the Services menu, under the Storage section.

+Click on Create bucket button.

+In the General Configuration,

+Bucket name: Enter whiz-demo-logs

+  Note: S3 Bucket names are globally unique, choose a name that is available.

+Region: Select US East (N. Virginia) us-east-1 (i.e same region as the Kinesis data stream).

+In the Default encryption,

+Encryption key type: Leave the key type as Amazon S3 key (SSE-S3).

+Bucket key: Select Enable

+Click on Create bucket button.